armontei/armontei/README.md

 ## • View my Work •

-See all my projects at a glance in my [GitHub Directory](https://armontei.github.io/).
+See all my projects at a glance or filter by programming language in my [GitHub Directory](https://armontei.github.io/).

 <img src="./GitHubDirectory.gif">